larsiusprime/FlashEmulator/README.md

 It should be noted that OpenFL, as currently used, is not attempting to directly perform the role of an "Open Source Flash Player."
 It does, however, contain many key technologies that could help build such a thing.

 The basis for the "player" itself would thus be a Haxe/Lime/OpenFL application.
-A simple OpenFL app already has the ability to process and display SWF content, but crucially it lacks the ability to execute the SWF's ActionScript Byte Code (ABC hereafter).
+Right out of the box, a blank OpenFL project has the ability to process and render SWF content at a high degree of accuracy, but crucially it lacks the ability to execute the SWF's ActionScript Byte Code (ABC hereafter).

 ## AVMPlus for ABC execution